 No incentives are needed either, such as a treat for no-mistake days.
 If one wanted to offer some additional support, I suggest showing the clipboard and simply saying, “No marks today.
 How about that.”
 And put it back.

-Personal Record provides a consistent response from adults, an interruption to the flow, and facts for the child to process.
+Essentially, a Personal Record is Neptune’s trident: a consistent response from adults, an interruption to the flow, and facts for the child to process over time.
+Somehow, that is enough.
 Physical reality, in this case one’s own counts, may be the key to transferring responsibility to the child for dealing with the mistake.
-Without extra hoopla, those conditions can cleanly operate.
+Without extra hoopla, those conditions operate cleanly.

-It is a personal record — not hidden — but not in public view.
+It is a personal record—not hidden—but not in public view either.
 I’ve kept charts on a clipboard on an adult counter to avoid the appearance of shaming or ridicule.
-I made an exception for Henry.
+I made an exception, however, for Henry.

 Ever had a child that seemed eager to be up on the table on his stomach or knees rather than use a comfortable chair?
 Usually I don’t care much, but if it keeps going for months or it interferes with the others, I seek a way to do something about it in a respectful way.
 I tried ignoring.
+Didn’t work.
+None of the other consequence types discussed above seem applicable.
 Shall I deny him the activity for a minute or two?
 Should I use a Time Out?
-Should I yell?
+Should I yell at him?

-No consequence choice we have discussed so far seemed to apply, so I drew my second Personal Record.
-When Henry was at a table activity, I taped a half sheet of paper beside his work or snack with this picture on it.
+I drew my second Personal Record.
+When Henry was at a table activity, I taped a half sheet of paper beside his work or snack with this image on it.
 “When you are up on the table, Henry, I am going to say ‘Time to mark your chart.'”
 After three days he never was up on the table again.

 I am not sure why the Personal Record works so powerfully.
-It may be something about the connection between the data and inner decisions a child makes in the immediacy of the moment.
-I think we all would agree that internal self-reflection and self-correction are useful for everyone who wishes to deal with habits.
+The data and inner decisions connect somehow.
+I think we all would agree that internal self-reflection and self-correction are useful for everyone who wishes to alter habits.
+It helped me get out the door and run around Green Lake.

 I do believe emotional expression is essential for healthy self-image and healthy relationships, so crying is not a behavior problem.
 I also believe that children must have the opportunities to experience problems in their relationships — losing friends, restoring friends, and exploring interpersonal power — some of which can be upsetting.
 However, Diane was doing something else with her tears.
 It seemed that she was almost obsessive in securing the status of her friendships with the other girls, especially with two girls who were friends with everyone.
 We watched this play out over months assuming things would work themselves out, for that’s what children are supposed to be doing in school.